 Just for fun, here’s my own iPhone tape of the “Variations” from Music for Piano.
 I made this right before TBP soundcheck at the Oakland jazz club Yoshi’s on December 3rd, 2014, exactly 100 years after Fine’s birth.
 There are a couple of wrong notes and bit of background noise as the staff sets up the restaurant.

 “Variations” is the longest movement of Music for Piano and exhibits all the best qualities of Fine’s Neo-Classic music.
 It is essentially lyric and utterly diatonic.
 Indeed, no accidentals are required in the long theme, which moves from B to G to B before ending on an unresolved G-sharp minor.

 The second section offers the only hint of instrumental brilliance.
 Perhaps worried about time constraints Fine plays it faster than the metronome mark and muddles it slightly.
 It still exudes a flair that eludes Boriskin, Willis, and myself.

 While called “Variations,” this piece feels more like four panels of a painting: the melodic shapes and harmonic coloring are consistent, but there is no conventional varying of a theme over a repeating form.

 The third section is my favorite.
 Under the hands, it feels rather like a displaced Chopin nocturne, although Fine’s own performance suggests the less rubato, the better.
 I love it so much that I ignore the score and repeat the second half as well as the first.

-In the middle of the final section, Fine comes up with a wide-spaced chorale with syncopated bass line that is utterly original.
+In the middle of the final section, Fine comes up with an utterly original wide-spaced chorale with syncopated bass line.